bsmith89/resume/resume.md

 ## Posters and Presentations ##

+-   [2016] "The longevity enhancing drug Acarbose modulates the gut microbiome and its fermentaion products", **Michigan Meeting on the Microbiome**, University of Michigan

 -   [2014] "Slow but Successful: Spatial Structure and the Evolution of Efficiency", **Pre-Candidacy Seminar**, Department of Ecology and Evolutionary Biology, University of Michigan